-C-6.
-Env-Ws 1702.18 defines a discharge as:
+C-7.
+Env-Wq 1702.18 defines a discharge as:

 a.
 The addition, introduction, leaking, spilling, or emitting of a pollutant to surface waters, either directly or indirectly through the groundwater, whether done intentionally, unintentionally, negligently, or otherwise; or b.
-The placing of a pollutant in a location where the pollutant is likely to enter surface waters."
+The placing of a pollutant in a location where the pollutant is likely to enter surface waters.

-- C-7.
-Env-Ws 1702.39 defines a pollutant as: "pollutant" as defined in 40 CFR 122.2.
+- C-8.
+Env-Wq 1702.39 defines a pollutant as: "pollutant" as defined in 40 CFR 122.2.
 This means "dredged spoil, solid waste, incinerator residue, filter backwash, sewage, garbage, sewage sludge, munitions, chemical wastes, biological materials, (except those regulated under the Atomic Energy Act of 1954, as amended (42 U.S.C.
-2011 et seq.)), heat, wrecked or discarded equipment, rock, sand, cellar dirt, and industrial, municipal, and agricultural waste discharged into water." - C-8.
-Env-Ws 1702.46 defines surface waters as "perennial and seasonal streams, lakes, ponds and tidal waters within the jurisdiction of the state, including all streams, lakes, or ponds bordering on the state, marshes, water courses and other bodies of water, natural or artificial," and waters of the United States as defined in 40 CFR 122.2." - C-9.
+2011 et seq.)), heat, wrecked or discarded equipment, rock, sand, cellar dirt, and industrial, municipal, and agricultural waste discharged into water." - C-9.
+Env-Wq 1702.46 defines surface waters as "perennial and seasonal streams, lakes, ponds and tidal waters within the jurisdiction of the state, including all streams, lakes, or ponds bordering on the state, marshes, water courses and other bodies of water, natural or artificial," and waters of the United States as defined in 40 CFR 122.2."

+- C-10.
 Surface waters are navigable waters for the purposes of certification under Section 401 of the Clean Water Act.
-Surface waters are jurisdictional wetlands for the purposes of wetlands permitting under RSA 482-A. - C-10.
-The named and unnamed surface waters, including rivers and streams, lakes and ponds, and wetlands, in New Hampshire, potentially affected by activities permitted under the PGP, are surface waters under Env-Ws 1702.46. - C-11.
-Env-Ws 1703.01 (c) states that "All surface waters shall provide, wherever attainable, for the protection and propagation of fish, shellfish and wildlife, and for recreation in and on the surface waters." - C-12.
-Env-Ws 1703.19, entitled "Biological and Aquatic Community Integrity", states that a.
+Surface waters are jurisdictional wetlands for the purposes of wetlands permitting under RSA 482-A. - C-11.
+The named and unnamed surface waters, including rivers and streams, lakes and ponds, and wetlands, in New Hampshire, potentially affected by activities permitted under the PGP, are surface waters under Env-Wq 1702.46. - C-12.
+Env-Wq 1703.01 (c) states that "All surface waters shall provide, wherever attainable, for the protection and propagation of fish, shellfish and wildlife, and for recreation in and on the surface waters." - C-13.
+Env-Wq 1703.19, entitled "Biological and Aquatic Community Integrity", states that a.
 The surface waters shall support and maintain a balanced, integrated and adaptive community of organisms having a species composition, diversity, and functional organization comparable to that of similar natural habitats of a region; and b.
 Differences from naturally occurring conditions shall be limited to nondetrimental differences in community structure and function."
-401 Certification 2007-003 May 30, 2007 Page 4 of 6

-- C-13.
-Env-Ws 1703.21 (a)(1) states that "Unless naturally occurring or allowed under part Env-Ws 1707, all surface waters shall be free from toxic substances or chemical constituents in concentrations or combinations that injure or are inimical to plants, animals, humans or aquatic life." - C-14.
-The PGP is a federal wetlands permit under the federal Clean Water Act Section 404. - C-15.
-The Applicant provided public notice for the PGP on March 12, 2007 and subsequently on April 3, 2007.
+- C-14.
+Env-Wq 1703.21 (a)(1) states that "Unless naturally occurring or allowed under part Env-Wq 1707, all surface waters shall be free from toxic substances or chemical constituents in concentrations or combinations that injure or are inimical to plants, animals, humans or aquatic life." - C-15.
+The PGP is a federal wetlands permit under the federal Clean Water Act Section 404. - C-16.
+The Applicant provided public notice for the PGP on February 28, 2012.
 The public notice included a draft PGP and a request for public comments.
-DES Watershed Management Bureauprovided written comments by letter dated April 23, 2007. - C-16.
+DES Watershed Management Bureau provided written comments by electronic mail in April, 2012.
+In response to comments received on the draft PGP, the Applicant prepared and submitted a revised PGP to DES on July 31, 2012. - C-17.
 The Applicant is responsible for the development and implementation of the PGP, including any amendments.